rafraph/btc_aggregator/README.md

 It save the orders in an order set and update it when new order arrived.

-Every 1.5 second it compare the prices and print to the console the lowest Buy price and the highest Sell price between the two platforms.
+Every 1.5 second it compares the prices and print to the console the best Buy/Sell price between the two platforms.